 Cat herding might seem like a day in the park over managing the number of authors, documents and contributor resources needed to develop a winning proposal.
-With most proposal teams being dispersed geographically, as well as inside and outside of an organization, a successful proposal management process must solve the challenges of access, version control and security.
+With most proposal teams being dispersed geographically, as well as inside and outside of an organization, a successful proposal development process must solve the challenges of access, version control and security.

 Many cloud-based file sharing services create other challenges to access that a proposal manager must address.
 For example, teams using Google may need Google email addresses to access files.
 The proposal manager may need to verify new email addresses, and use multiple email addresses to communicate with individual team members.
 Other document sharing solutions may require subscription upgrades to accommodate additional users or to increase folder size limitations.
 Team access to folders and documents is typically limited to “on” or “off.”

 To ensure access for teams developing proposals, a solution should include:

 - A collaborative, central platform where the most current versions of proposal documents may be accessed by multiple users.

 - Easy controls for administrators to authorize access and permissions at folder and file levels.

 “Conflicted Copy.”
 Another challenge proposal managers often face is file version conflicts.
 Cloud-based file sharing systems don’t prevent multiple authors from inadvertently working on a document at the same time, saving to the shared folder and causing two versions of the document to be saved at once.
 The problem grows exponentially with the number of documents in a proposal and authors on a proposal team.